This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 While you wait for your donor liver:

 - Do not drink alcohol for at least 6 months before your transplant.
-Ask your caregiver for help if you do not think you can stop on your own.
+Ask your healthcare provider for help if you do not think you can stop on your own.

-- Your caregiver may order medicines for you to take while you wait for your transplant.
+- Your healthcare provider may order medicines for you to take while you wait for your transplant.
 If you have viral hepatitis, you may need immune globulin or antiviral medicines.
 These medicines may help decrease the amount of virus in your body before surgery.
-Ask your caregiver for information about medicines you may need before your transplant.
+Ask your healthcare provider for information about medicines you may need before your transplant.

 - You may need liver support before your transplant to decrease the level of toxins (waste) in your blood.
 Liver support may include plasma exchange to remove your plasma and replace it with donor plasma.
 Plasma is a yellowish liquid that makes up your blood.
 You may also need hemodialysis before your transplant.
 Hemodialysis uses a filter to pull toxins out of your blood that your body cannot remove on its own.

 - If you have liver cancer, you may need treatment to slow tumor growth before your transplant.
-Ask your caregiver for more information about treatments for liver cancer.
+Ask your healthcare provider for more information about treatments for liver cancer.

 - Write down the correct date, time, and location of your surgery.

 - Ask someone to drive you home when you are ready to leave the hospital.
 Do not drive yourself home.